netradyne/Policy/PrivacyPolicy.md

 Is Personal Information Collected from Children?

-NetraDyne does not knowingly collect personal identifiable information from children under 13 years of age.
-If you are under 13 years of age you should not provide personally identifiable information to NetraDyne without providing us with consent from your parents or legal guardians.
-If NetraDyne discovers that a child under the age of 13 has provided NetraDyne with personally identifiable information and we do not have parental consent, NetraDyne will immediately delete that child’s information from the Website.
+Netradyne does not knowingly collect personal identifiable information from children under 13 years of age.
+If you are under 13 years of age you should not provide personally identifiable information to Netradyne without providing us with consent from your parents or legal guardians.
+If Netradyne discovers that a child under the age of 13 has provided Netradyne with personally identifiable information and we do not have parental consent, Netradyne will immediately delete that child’s information from the Website.
 If you believe we might have information from or about a child under 13, please contact us at support@netradyne.com

 How Do We Use Your Information?